Murdaugh family: 14th District

-The Murdaugh family was one of South Carolina's most prominent legal families for nearly a century and were featured in the cover story for a 1989 issue of Carolina Lawyer magazine.

-Because of the family's decades-long control of the office of solicitor, they wielded enormous judicial and political power for almost a century.
-After several Murdaugh family members were implicated in a fatal boating accident in 2019, and after two family members were murdered in a double homicide in 2021, the family's influence on the local judicial system was scrutinized.
+The Murdaugh family was one of South Carolina's most prominent legal families, and were featured in the cover story for a 1989 issue of Carolina Lawyer magazine.
+Because of the family's decades-long control of the office of solicitor in the 14th district, they wielded enormous judicial and political power for almost a century.
+Following several criminal incidents involving Murdaugh family members in the late 2010s and early 2020s, their influence on the local judicial system was scrutinized.

 Family law firm

-The Murdaugh family law firm Peters Murdaugh Parker Eltzroth & Detrick (PMPED), specialized in personal injury litigation.
-The firm built its success in the early 2000s due to a state law that made it easier for plaintiffs to forum shop.
+The Murdaugh family law firm, formerly known as Peters Murdaugh Parker Eltzroth & Detrick (PMPED), specialized in personal injury litigation.
+PMPED built its success in the early 2000s due to a state law that made it easier for plaintiffs to forum shop.
 The law permitted South Carolina residents "to file a suit in any county in which an out-of-state company own[ed] property and conduct[ed] business—regardless of where an accident took place."

 In Hampton County, trial judges generally avoided transferring cases, and plaintiffs' attorneys had a reputation for abusing subpoena power.
 This legal climate led to the 14th circuit district being named the third worst "judicial hellhole for defendants" by the American Tort Reform Association.

-Because of PMPED's success in suing CSX Transportation, the county was known as a "site of pilgrimage" for those with personal injury lawsuits against railroads.
-PMPED's offices became known locally as "the house that CSX built".
+Because of PMPED's success in suing CSX Transportation, the county was known as a "site of pilgrimage" for those with personal injury lawsuits against railroads; PMPED's offices became known locally as "the house that CSX built".
 Due to the firm's activities, doing business in Hampton County became a legal liability, resulting in the county losing potential employers.

-Reforms enacted in 2005 by both the state supreme court and General Assembly changed South Carolina's corporate venue law, ending plaintiffs' ability to easily forum shop in Hampton County.
-PMPED changed its name to The Parker Law Group in 2022.
+Reforms enacted in 2005 by both the state supreme court and state legislature changed South Carolina's corporate venue law, ending plaintiffs' ability to easily forum shop in Hampton County.
+PMPED changed its name to The Parker Law Group in 2022 shortly before Alex Murdaugh's murder trial.

+Murdaugh hunting estate

+The Murdaugh family hunting estate near Islandton, situated on the Salkehatchie River, was formerly called Moselle.
+After the convictions of Alex Murdaugh for the murders of his wife and son, which took place on the estate, the 1,770 acre property was rebranded Cross Swamp Farm and listed for sale.
+It sold for $3.9 million to buyers who wanted the land for hunting and farming.
+The new owners were not interested in the house and partitioned the buildings and about 21 surrounding acres into a separate property and resold it in 2024 for $1 million, well below market value.
+The buyer was a locally based home restoration professional who quickly made significant changes to the look and layout of the house.